mmaker/draft-zkproof-sigma-protocols/draft-orru-zkproof-sigma-protocols.md

 Implementations should consider the timeline for quantum computing advances when planning migration to post-quantum sound alternatives.
 Implementers MAY adopt a hybrid approach during migration to post-quantum security by using AND composition of proofs.
 This approach enables gradual migration while maintaining security against classical adversaries.
-This composition retains soundness if **both** problem remains hard.
+This composition retains soundness if **both** problems remain hard.
 AND composition of proofs is NOT described in this specification, but examples may be found in the proof-of-concept implementation and in {{BonehS23}}.

 # Generation of the protocol identifier {#protocol-id-generation}